peregrineshahin/ChessProgrammingWiki/content/Depth.md

 ```

 [Ed Schröder](Ed_Schroder "Ed Schroder") conducted self-play experiments with [ProDeo 1.74](ProDeo "ProDeo") playing different depths.
 Schröder also suggests that ProDeo has a [branching-factor](Branching_Factor "Branching Factor") of roughly 2, in other words an additional ply corresponds to a [doubling of time](Match_Statistics#DoublingTC "Match Statistics").
-In the following table the values indicate the Elo advantage of ProDeo playing with depth A against itself with depth B. The exact tournament conditions can be studied on his webpage [[14]](#cite_note-14) .
+In the following table the values indicate the Elo advantage of ProDeo playing with depth A against itself with depth B. The exact tournament conditions can be studied on his webpage <a id="cite-note-14" href="#cite-ref-14">[14]</a> .

 |  depth A vs B
 |  7